amarkum/interview-refresher-java-bigdata/src/main/resources/notes/java/java-notes.md

 In `forEach()` loop, we can’t modify collection, it will throw a `ConcurrentModificationException` on the other hand with `iterator` we can modify collection. <br/>
 Modifying a collection simply means removing an element or changing content of an item stored in the collection. <br/>
-This occurs because for-each loop implicitly creates an iterator but it is not exposed to the user thus we can’t modify the items in the collections.
+This occurs because for-each loop implicitly creates an iterator, but it is not exposed to the user thus we can’t modify the items in the collections.

 # Java 1.7